nicolasbrunner/articles/mountainbike/trioofwheels.md

 ![Tubeless valve](/assets/trioofwheels/DSC02717.jpeg)
 *I prefer this version of the DT Swiss tubeless valve.*

 Those are my do-it-all rims for wheel builds since quite some time.
 The wheel set used as a baseline in this experiment is already 3 years old but still going strong.
-The successor of the XM 481 rim is right around the corner and already available as part of the complete XM 1700 wheel set.
+DT Swiss announced its successor just a few days ago.
 It does also feature offset holes.

 ![Spoke Tension](/assets/trioofwheels/XM481.jpeg)
 *No offset drilling on the XM 481 means less even spoke tensions between drive and non-drive side.*